 It was an honour and a pleasure to attend the 87th World Library and Information Congress in Dublin, Ireland.
-I love what International Federation of Library Associations and Institutions (IFLA) stands for and what they do, particularly in the area of supporting the 17 Sustainable Development Goals.
+I love what the International Federation of Library Associations and Institutions (IFLA) stands for and what they do, particularly in the area of supporting the 17 Sustainable Development Goals.
 I’m very proud to be a member and to have attended some of their congresses.

 Gavin Mitchell and I were there representing Recollect and we were joined by our representatives from both the UK and USA — in effect, Recollect reflected the international gathering this Congress represents.
-Typically, 3000 – 4000 librarians from 160+ countries attend for a stimulating week of seminars, keynotes and presentations, international standards meetings, and regional committee strategy meetings.
+Typically, 3000 – 4000 librarians from 160+ countries attend a stimulating week of seminars, keynotes and presentations, international standards meetings, and regional committee strategy meetings.

 They pack a lot into 6 days, and as if the program isn’t a drawcard enough, the opportunity to meet and share ideas with librarians from all corners of the globe is very special.
 The most immediate take-home was the phenomenally warm Irish charm the locals seemed to have in spades… or should I say shamrocks?